Navigating My Way Into Adulthood.

 I fuck’n wish I had.

 I will never forget the week we studied the chapter dealing with masturbation.
-Dave explained how giving in to the urge to masturbate was a sign of weakness.
-And how habitually masturbating was sure to lead to other sexual sins like fornication and homosexuality.
+Dave explained how giving in to the urge to masturbate was a sign of weakness and habitually masturbating could lead to other sins like fornication and homosexuality.

-The chapter also explained in great detail the things young people could do to help them shun any urge to pleasure themselves sexually.
+The chapter explained in great detail the things young people could do to help shun any urge to pleasure themselves sexually.
 Teenagers wanting to serve Jehovah were urged to not spend too much time touching their private parts while bathing or showering as this could lead to arousal.
-They were also urged to wear loose fitting clothes as tight clothing could possibly cause friction leading to pleasurable feelings, arousal and the urge to masturbate.
+They were also urged to wear loose fitting clothes as tight clothing could possibly cause friction leading to pleasurable feelings and the urge to masturbate.

-Oh well I guess its purgatory for me now.
+Oh well I guess its purgatory for me.

 I don’t think Dave and I ever finished studying the Youth book.
 I will give him credit; he gave it a valiant try and did his best to get me back on the straight and narrow.
 But I was no longer interested in anything to do with the Watchtower Bible and Tract Society or any of their myopic publications.
 I was no longer interested in anything to do with the Jehovah’s Witnesses and in the summer of 1978 I stopped attending the Kingdom Hall altogether.
-At first I remember it was very bittersweet because I had shared so many good times with so many of the friendships that I had developed over the years.
-It would all now be ending and there would be no more good times and no more friendships.
+At first I remember it was very bittersweet because I had shared so many great times with the great friendships that I had developed over the years.
+It would all be coming to an end because I was now a 'worldling'.

 So basically it was either shape up or ship out.